 Benzodiazepine detox is completed through gradually tapering a patient off of the substance using medically assisted treatment.
 To explain, doctors will slowly reduce the dosage of benzodiazepines over a period of several weeks.
 Typically, tapering is done at a rate of about 10% per week.
 This may vary depending on the individual and severity of his or her symptoms.
 It can also be difficult to gauge how to taper an individual since the symptoms tend to wax and wane.
 This could mean that one week, withdrawal symptoms may seem to be manageable, and the next week, an individual may be suffering from the most severe symptoms associated with benzodiazepine withdrawal.

 Furthermore, depending on the type of benzodiazepine an individual has been taking, a longer-acting, and a less potent drug may be used for the tapering process.
 Some benzodiazepines are more powerful and short-acting, such as Xanax (Alprazolam) and Klonopin (Clonazepam).
 For individuals who need assistance detoxing from drugs like these, medical professionals may prescribe a drug like Valium (Diazepam) or Librium (Chlordiazepoxide).
 Both of these benzodiazepines are long-acting, and remain active in the brain for several more hours than short-acting benzodiazepines, allowing for a gradual reduction without severe withdrawal symptoms.

 Do You Need Benzo Detox?

-If you are addicted to benzos, the most important thing you can do for yourself is to reach out for help.
+If you are addicted to benzos, the most important thing you can do for yourself is to reach out for help from an addiction treatment center.
 Detoxing without any professional help or supervision can be deadly.
 It does not matter if you have a Librium addiction, a Xanax addiction, or an addiction to any other type of benzo.
-Asking for help from a benzo detox can save your life.
+Asking for help can save your life.